louismrose/lncs/README.md

 You can then install `lncs` via Ruby gems: `gem install lncs`

-Get started with the `lncs` executable: `lncs help`

 Recommended workflow
 --------------------
+Creating a Springer LNCS proceedings with `lncs` involves two activities: ensuring that `lncs` has sufficient information about your proceedings and submissions (steps 1-5, below), and using `lncs` to generate all of the artefacts that Springer require for an LNCS proceedings (steps 7-11).

-1. Download the submissions for your volume
+1. Download the submissions for your proceedings (e.g., from EasyChair).
+Please note that:
+    * `lncs` works best for submissions that are packaged as a single ZIP file that contains both the LaTeX source and a compiled PDF.
+    * `lncs` can also be used for submissions that do not include LaTeX source files, or that are packaged as a single PDF file.
+For submissions that do not include LaTeX source files, you will need to specify some extra information in the manifest (more details below).
+    * `lncs` does not work with submissions packages as MS Word files.

-2. Setup a working directory
+2. Create a new working directory:

         > mkdir ecmfa2013
         > cd ecmfa2013
         > lncs init

-3. Customise the manifest (e.g., set the path to the submissions, the volume number, ...)
+3. Setup the manifest (e.g., set the path to the submissions, the volume number, ...)

         > vi manifest.json
         > cat manifest.json